tosh-coding/AsyncFiberWorks/Readme.md

  * _[RequestReplyChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/RequestReplyChannel.cs)_ - Subscribers respond to requests from publishers.
 Used for request/reply messaging.
  * _[SnapshotChannel](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Channels/SnapshotChannel.cs)_ - Subscribers are also notified when they start subscribing, and separately thereafter.
 Used for replication, incremental update notifications and change notifications.

-## IThreadPools ##
-There are several implementations of [IThreadPool](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/IThreadPool.cs) that can be specified for PoolFiber.

- * [DefaultThreadPool](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/DefaultThreadPool.cs) - Default implementation that uses the .NET thread pool.
- * [UserThreadPool](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/UserThreadPool.cs) - Another thread pool implementation.
-Create a thread pool with Thread class.
- * [ConsumingThread](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/ConsumingThread.cs) - ConsumingThread do not have a specific thread pool.
-Actions can be executed synchronously by the calling thread.
-This allows the main thread to be used as a fiber.
-See [unit test](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/RetlangTests/Examples/BasicExamples.cs#L152).

 ## IQueues ##
 There are several implementations of [IQueue](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/IQueue.cs) that can be specified for ThreadFiber.

  * [DefaultQueue](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/DefaultQueue.cs) - Default implementation.
  * [BusyWaitQueue](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/BusyWaitQueue.cs) - Busy waits on lock to execute.
 Can improve performance in certain situations.
  * [BoundedQueue](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Core/BoundedQueue.cs) - Queue with bounded capacity.
 Will throw exception if capacity does not recede prior to wait time.

-## Synchronous processing ##
-The pool fiber supports pausing and resuming task consumption.
-This is useful when you want to stop consuming subsequent tasks until some asynchronous processing completes.
-It can be regarded as a synchronous process on that fiber.
-See [unit test](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/RetlangTests/RequestReplyChannelTests.cs#L28).

-ThreadFiber does not support pause.
-It is specifically intended for performance-critical uses, and pausing is not suitable for that purpose.
-If you need to pause, consider using PoolFiber with UserThreadPool.StartNew(1) instead.

-## Removed fibers ##
-Some Retlang's fibers have been moved to the WpfExample.
-Copy it from there if you need it.
-  * (Quote from [Retlang page](https://code.google.com/archive/p/retlang/)) _[FormFiber](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/WpfExample/FormFiber.cs)/[DispatchFiber](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/WpfExample/DispatcherFiber.cs)_ - an [IFiber](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/Retlang/Fibers/IFiber.cs) backed by a [WinForms](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/WpfExample/FormFiber.cs)/[WPF](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/WpfExample/DispatcherFiber.cs) message pump.
-The [FormFiber](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/WpfExample/FormFiber.cs)/[DispatchFiber](https://github.com/github-tosh/RetlangFiberSwitcher/blob/master/src/WpfExample/DispatcherFiber.cs) entirely removes the need to call Invoke or BeginInvoke to communicate with a window from a different thread.